lincolncnd/RatDonovan/README.md

-RatDonovan is a new version of DC RAT.
-A simple remote Administrative tool in C#. but listen brothers !
-IT IS PURELY FOR EDUCATIONAL PURPOSE.
+RatDonovan is a new version of DC RAT.<br>
+A simple remote Administrative tool in C#.<br>
+THIS IS PURELY FOR EDUCATIONAL PURPOSE ! <br>
 For any question:
 <b>Telegram:</b> https://t.me/lincoln_cnd
-Email: cndtasks@proton.me